sandralayas/RecognitionFace/pipeline/README.md

 ## **Preprocessing Challenges**
 - Poor lighting
 - Age detection filter
+  - To filter out the ID photo which is older than 15 years
+- Gender Detection Filter
-- Gender detection filter
+  - To skip the initial filter

 ## **Face Recognition Models**